Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Introduction

-Understanding the processing-structure-properties relation of MEAs/HEAs is not a trivial task, mainly because experimental quantification of the nanometer scale features of the SRO is very challenging and the formation of SRO is very sensitive to the processing conditions.
-ML-accelerated simulations have been applied to a number of related tasks in MEAs/HEA.
-Recently, the Freitas group has developed a ML-IP for CrCoNi and successfully identified the thermodynamic equilibrium atomic configurations \textit{via} ML-IP accelerated Monte Carlo (MC) sampling as a function of temperature, providing various metrics for SRO~\cite{sheriff2024quantifying,cao2024capturing}.
-Conventional sampling algorithm of MC for thermal equilibrium states generally do not consider the physical transition of atomic configurations and thus do not provide kinetic information along the evolution trajectory.
-The Ogata group has demonstrated a machine learning accelerated kinetic Monte Carlo (KMC) simulation of vacancy diffusion in CrCoNi to investigate the SRO formation kinetics~\cite{li2024tunable,du2022chemical,shen2021kinetic}.
-Nevertheless, obtaining a complete transition trajectory to the equilibrium state is nearly unattainable in KMC at lower temperatures, such as room temperature (RT), which is often the application temperature, because of the extensive sampling needed.
+Understanding the processing-structure-property relation of MEAs/HEAs is not a trivial task, mainly because the experimental quantification of the SRO features at the nanometer scale is very challenging~\cite{li2023evolution, he2024quantifying}.
+In light of these challenges, computational approaches have emerged as powerful alternatives, especially when coupled with recent advances in machine learning for atomistic simulations.
+For instance, the Freitas group has successfully identified the thermodynamic equilibrium atomic configurations via ML-IP accelerated Monte Carlo (MC) sampling and has accurately quantified the SRO with local chemical motif~\cite{sheriff2024quantifying,cao2024capturing}.
+The Ogata group has demonstrated a machine learning-integrated kMC simulation of vacancy diffusion in CrCoNi to investigate the kinetics of SRO formation and provided an empirical mapping of the time-temperature-SRO relationship~\cite{li2024tunable,du2022chemical,shen2021kinetic}.
+Despite these advances, tracing the physical time evolution of SRO remains elusive.
+Conventional MC methods for thermodynamic equilibrium state sampling generally do not account for the physical transition of atomic configurations.
+Furthermore, obtaining a complete kMC trajectory toward thermodynamic equilibrium at lower temperatures such as room temperature is nearly unattainable because of the prohibitively long simulation times to overcome repeated crossing of atomic transition events.